tygardner/parseQueue/README.md

 Let's start with our service as it will be where our data begins and ends.

 <ul>
-	<li>Go to your parse service and create a POST method, that takes in a question as a parameter. *Don't hesitate to refer to the chat app we made last week.*</li>
+	<li>Go to your parse service and create a POST method, that takes in a question as a parameter. *Don't hesitate to refer to past apps you've built as a reference.*</li>
 </ul>

 ##SIDENOTE